 333 E. Wonderview Ave.

 Estes Park, CO 80517

-Best known as one of the inspirations for Stephen King’s bestselling book “The Shining” and its subsequent film, the Stanley Hotel has long been known to be haunted.
-Located in Estes Park, one of the gateways to Rocky Mountain National Park, the Stanley Hotel is a magnificent Colonial Revival hotel first opened on July 4, 1909.
-Well before its gained further notoriety with “The Shining”, the landmark hotel was known to have paranormal activity, even from its founder Freelan Oscar Stanley, who suffered from tuberculosis.
-The founder of his namesake Motor Carriage Company, F.O. and his wife Flora Stanley both were said to have experienced paranormal sensations, as did guests and employees.
+Best known an inspiration for Stephen King’s bestselling book “The Shining”, the Stanley Hotel has long been known to be haunted.
+Located in Estes Park, the Stanley Hotel is a magnificent Colonial Revival hotel first opened on July 4, 1909.
+Well before it gained further notoriety with “The Shining”, the landmark hotel was known to have paranormal activity, even from its founder Freelan Oscar Stanley, who suffered from tuberculosis.
+The founder of Motor Carriage Company, F.O. and his wife Flora Stanley both were said to have experienced paranormal sensations, as did guests and employees.
 Today, several of the guest rooms have been described as haunted.
-This includes room 217, where Stephen King stayed with his wife and was first inspired to write his horror novel and room 401, where members of the SyFy series “Ghost Hunters” conducted paranormal investigations and where a “ghost thief” reportedly resides.
-Even more rooms are known to be haunted with numerous reports of ghostly activity, including rooms 302, 413, 418 and 428, as well as the concert hall, the grand staircase, creepy underground tunnels and an area called “the Vortex”.
-Clearly one of the most haunted places in America, the Stanley Hotel offers a variety of hotel tours and special events, including the popular Historic Stanley Nights Tour and for Halloween, the Shining Ball October 19 and Masquerade Ball on October 26.
+This includes room 217, where Stephen King stayed with his wife and was first inspired to write his horror novel.
+Room 401 is where members of the SyFy series “Ghost Hunters” conducted paranormal investigations on a “ghost thief” who reportedly resides.
+Even more rooms are known to be haunted with numerous reports of ghostly activity, like rooms 302, 413, 418 and 428.
+The hotel’s concert hall, the grand staircase, creepy underground tunnels and an area called “the Vortex” are all thought to be haunted.

 Trans-Allegheny Lunatic Asylum